Bichon Frise

 Breed Overview

 The Bichon Frise (pronounced BEE-shon Free-ZAY) is like having a fluffy white cloud of pure joy in your home.
-These small but sturdy companions stand just under 30 cm tall and weigh between 5-8 kg, making them perfect for Australian apartment living or suburban homes with yards.
+These extra-small but sturdy companions stand just under 30 cm tall and weigh between 5-8 kg, making them a fantastic fit for Australian apartment living or suburban homes.

-These little comedians are known for their bursts of energy followed by calm periods - perfect for our laid-back Aussie lifestyle.
-You'll often see them at weekend markets from Bondi to Adelaide, charming everyone they meet with their friendly, outgoing personalities.
-They're naturally social dogs who assume every stranger is just a friend they haven't met yet.
+These little comedians are known for their bursts of energy, often called 'Bichon Blitzes', followed by calm periods of cuddling on the couch.
+You'll often see them charming everyone they meet at weekend markets from Bondi to Adelaide, as they assume every stranger is just a friend they haven't met yet.

-While they're small, don't underestimate their personality.
-Bichons are confident, intelligent dogs who love being the centre of attention.
-They're equally happy joining you for a coastal walk or lounging on the couch during those hot Darwin afternoons.
-Just remember, these social butterflies don't cope well with long periods alone - they're definitely people dogs who thrive on companionship and interaction.
+While they're small, don't underestimate their intelligence.
+Bichons are confident dogs who love being the centre of attention.
+They're happy to join you for a coastal walk but need indoor cooling during a hot Darwin afternoon.
+Just remember, these social butterflies don't cope well with being left alone — they thrive on human companionship.

 History